elsanussi-s-mneina/phonetics-modeling/README.md

 will be Linguistics textbooks, and the International Phonetic Alphabet.

-Currently, I am using only the textbook with ISBN: 978-1-4051-9103, The second chapter.
-It is titled The Sounds of Language.
+I am using the textbook with ISBN: 978-1-4051-9103, The second chapter.
+The textbook is titled The Sounds of Language.

+The program is in an early stage of development, and many aspects will likely change.

-Currently the program only determines the place, and manner of articulation, for a handful of consonants (typed in IPA (unicode format)).
+Currently the program determines the place, and manner of articulation, for a handful of consonants (typed in IPA (unicode format)).

-The project is split into parts written in different programming languages.
-Each part may have different features and functionality than another.
-Open the readme file inside a subdirectory (such as 'haskell') to get specific information on each subproject.

-Suggested future uses once complete:
-Basic Linguistic tasks:
-  - determining if a sound has a minimal pair given a list of text.
-  - determining if a feature is marked or unmarked in an inventory of sounds
-  - converting between IPA and a feature based representation
+It also gives the SPE features for many phonemes.

 It is under a permissive license.
 Feel free to use it for educational purposes.